DataDog/hiring-engineers/answers.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port='5002')
 ```
 To get this application running and connected with our Datadog instance we have to do a few things.
-First, back to the datadog.yaml file mentioned earlier and make sure that we write in `apm_config: enabled: true` and restart our agent.
+First, back to the datadog.yaml file mentioned earlier and make sure that apm is configured via: `apm_config: enabled: true` and restart our agent.
 This tells datadog to pull in APM metrics.
 Second, rather than run our flask app normally like `python3 <app_name>.py` we prepend a couple datadog declarations onto that command so it looks like `DD_SERVICE="<SERVICE>" DD_ENV="<ENV>" DD_LOGS_INJECTION=true ddtrace-run python3 <app_name>`

 This instruments our application to send statistics to our datadog agent.
-Now we can go back into the datadog UI and check out our Flask service.
+Now we can go back into the Datadog UI and check out our Flask service.
 ![APM Service](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/flaskserviceapm.png)
 ![APM Details](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/flaskdetails.png)
 And we can even click into specific API calls and trace them